 More and more facts indicate that the obligations of Moldovan authorities to international partners are merely declarative in nature.

 In March 2018, a mission of experts of the International Monetary Fund to Moldova was carried out.
 According to its results, it became known that Moldova can expect to receive another tranche of approx. 35 million US dollars under the programme of cooperation with the IMF.
 The IMF Board of Directors has not yet approved a final decision on the allocation of the tranche.
-The Open Dialog Foundation hereby encourages the IMF to act in solidarity with the EU bodies and to freeze the provision of financial assistance to Moldova until the situation with observance of human rights and fundamental freedoms improves in the country.
+The Open Dialogue Foundation hereby encourages the IMF to act in solidarity with the EU bodies and to freeze the provision of financial assistance to Moldova until the situation with observance of human rights and fundamental freedoms improves in the country.

-The Open Dialog Foundation hereby welcomes the EU’s strong position regarding the provision of the macro-financial assistance to Moldova only provided that the country’s authorities fulfill specific conditions.
+The Open Dialogue Foundation hereby welcomes the EU’s strong position regarding the provision of the macro-financial assistance to Moldova only provided that the country’s authorities fulfill specific conditions.
 We hereby call on the European Union authorities (European Commission, European Parliament, European Council) to take decisive actions in connection with Moldova’s failure to fulfill its obligations.
 We consider it necessary:

 - To extend financial sanctions in the form of refusal to provide macro-financial assistance to Moldova by the EU.
 Any other financial assistance should be provided to Moldova only if there is an improvement in the situation with democratic standards and the rule of law in Moldova.